 Measured in kW or MW, capacity is a measure of the maximum amount of power able to be generated by a given power generation plant.

-Dispatchable power refers to responding power plants (and other technologies) which are able to be turned on and off, or ramped up and down quickly to balance electricity supply and demand.
+Dispatchable power refers to power stations (and other technologies) which are able to be turned on and off, or ramped up and down quickly to balance electricity supply and demand.

 There is a wide range of technologies capable of providing dispatchable power including pumped hydro, solar thermal, batteries, certain types of gas power stations as well as demand response management.